 The value of this property SHALL provide value for the level property for any result object which refers to this rule through its ruleId property (§3.17.2) or its ruleKey property (§3.17.3), and which does not itself specify a level property.

-messageFormats property
+messageTemplates property

-A rule object MAY contain a property named messageFormats whose value is a JSON object consisting of a set of name/value pairs with arbitrary names.
+A rule object MAY contain a property named messageTemplates whose value is a JSON object consisting of a set of properties with arbitrary names.

-The value within each name/value pair SHALL be a string, which we refer to as a “message format,” that can be used to construct a formatted message in combination with an arbitrary number of additional strings, which we refer to as “arguments” (see §3.28.3).
+The value of each property SHALL be a string, which we refer to as a “plain text message template,” that can be used to construct a plain text message (§3.10.2) in combination with an arbitrary number of additional strings, which we refer to as “arguments” (see §3.28.3).

-A message format SHALL consist of plain text interspersed with zero or more placeholders.
+A plain text message template SHALL consist of plain text interspersed with zero or more placeholders.
 Each placeholder SHALL be of the form “{n}”, where n is a non-negative integer which represents a 0-based index into the list of arguments.
-When a viewer or other program displays a message whose format is specified by a message format, it SHALL replace every occurrence of the placeholder {n} with the string value at index n in the list of arguments.
-Within a message format, the characters “{” and “}” SHALL be represented by the character sequences “{{” and “}}” respectively.
+When a SARIF consumer displays the constructed plain text message, it SHALL replace every occurrence of the placeholder {n} with the string value at index n in the list of arguments.
+Within a message template, the characters “{” and “}” SHALL be represented by the character sequences “{{” and “}}” respectively.

-Aside from the presence of the placeholders, a message format SHOULD conform to the guidelines for message properties (§3.10).
+Aside from the presence of the placeholders, a plain text message template SHOULD conform to the guidelines for message properties (§3.10).

-EXAMPLE 1: Given a message format:
+EXAMPLE 1: Given a message template:

 "The variable \"{0}\" defined on line {1} is never used.
 Consider removing \"{0}\"."

-together with the arguments "x" and "12", a viewer should display the formatted string
+together with the arguments "x" and "12", a viewer should display the string

 The variable "x" defined on line 12 is never used.
 Consider removing "x".

-The set of names appearing in the messageFormats property SHALL contain at least the set of strings which occur as values of the result.formattedMessage.formatId property (§3.28.2) in the log file.
-The messageFormats property MAY contain additional name/value pairs whose names do not appear as the value of the result.formattedMessage.formatId property for any result in the log file.
+The set of names appearing in the messageTemplates property SHALL contain at least the set of strings which occur as values of the result.templatedMessage.templateId property (§3.28.2) in the run.
+The messageTemplates property MAY contain additional properties whose names do not appear as the value of the result.templateMessage.templateId property for any result in the run.

-NOTE: Additional name/value pairs are permitted in the messageFormats property for the convenience of tool vendors, who might find it easier to emit the entire set of messages supported by a rule, rather than restricting it to those messages that happen to appear in the log file.
+NOTE: Additional properties are permitted in the messageTemplates property for the convenience of tool vendors, who might find it easier to emit the entire set of messages supported by a rule than to restrict it to those messages that happen to appear in the log file.

 EXAMPLE 2: